CreativeNotice/CF-Google-Geocoding/README.md

 #CF-Google-Geocoding
 CFML wrapper for Google's Geocoding API.
 Using this component it's pretty easy to get the geocode (latitude/longitude) for a known address.
-Or, you like, provide the geocode and get the closest matching address.
+Or, if you wish, provide the geocode and get the closest matching address.

 To learn more about the Geocoding API from Google checkout https://developers.google.com/maps/documentation/geocoding/.
 Also, any method parameters not documented to your statisfaction are probably already covered in the API documentation so check the Google docs.